 Who We Are

-Prairie Soundscape is a choir for young adults aged 18 (or in grade 12) and over in the Pembina Valley!
+Prairie Soundscape is an inclusive choir for young adults aged 18 (or in grade 12) and over in the Pembina Valley!
 Based in Winkler, Prairie Soundscape hopes to offer a place for singers to connect with other vibrant and creative musicians, making wonderful music along the way.
+Prairie Soundscape is also the "big sister" organization to the Middle Years Choir that is run alongside our adult choir each year.

 Meet the Team